kugg/jerkeby/content/posts/Rop-reduction-zero-call-user-regs.md

 #### Other operating systems

-The SerenityOS project have been using the zero-call-used-regs=used-gpr compiler option since July this year without reporting any negative impact  https://github.com/SerenityOS/serenity/pull/8950.
+The SerenityOS project have been using the zero-call-used-regs=used-gpr compiler option since July this year [without reporting any negative impact](https://github.com/SerenityOS/serenity/pull/8950).

 ### The comparison

 I decided to use a rop gadget search tool to compare a binary with and without this feature.
 The concept behind the mitigation is to clear all used registers prior to calling return in a given function.
+In the comparison I want to focus on pure ROP gadgets as much as possible and exclude counting of [JOP and syscall gadgets]((https://www.comp.nus.edu.sg/~liangzk/papers/asiaccs11.pdf).

 Essentially this is a comparison of the quality of ROP gadgets in software compiled with and without `-fzero-call-user-regs`.